23rd Annual High School German Day

 Please reply to the pre-registration email by February 1 or earlier indicating the estimated number of students in each competition.
 This will help us to plan the final schedule.
 Please include all the correct names of your students as they should appear on the participation certificates.
 Please indicate name, grade and level of German for each student.

-Please mail your final completed Preregistration form (.doc) and one check payable to The University of Alabama by February 10, 2017.
+Please mail your final completed Preregistration Form (.doc) and one check payable to The University of Alabama by February 10, 2018.
 The cost per student for 2017 is $10.